raspberrypilearning/documenting-your-code/en/step_7.md

 ![run sphinx](images/run_sphinx.PNG)

+--- /task ---

+--- task ---

+Complete the Sphinx quick-start questionaire using the following responses.

-It will prompt you to answer a lot of questions, most of which can be left as the default by simple pressing <kbd>Enter</kbd>.
+_There are a lot of questions but most of which can be left as the default by simple pressing <kbd>Enter</kbd>._

-+ Complete the Sphinx quick-start questionaire using the following responses:

 | Question | Use Default | Response
 | - | - | - |